 - Pinch of salt

-You will also need a mixing bowl, a candy thermometer, a 3 quart saucepan, a mixer, a spatula and some waxed paper to make this pioneer dessert.
+You will also need a mixing bowl, a candy thermometer, a 3-quart saucepan, a mixer, a spatula and some waxed paper to make this pioneer dessert.

-Preparation: Start by separating the egg whites from the yolks and once you are sure no yolk is present into the whites, whisk the egg whites until they form stiff peaks.
-Pour the water, corn syrup, granulated sugar and salt into the saucepan and cook until the mixture start boiling.
+Preparation: Start by separating the egg whites from the yolks and once you are sure no yolk is present in the whites, whisk the egg whites until they form stiff peaks.
+Pour the water, corn syrup, granulated sugar and salt into the saucepan and cook until the mixture starts boiling.
 Stir occasionally and make sure you cover the saucepan to boil the forming sugar crystals (3 minutes should do it).
 Use the candy thermometer to measure the temperature and once it reaches 240°F, remove the mixture from the heat.
 Pour the mixture into the beaten egg whites and don’t forget to add the vanilla.

 A last word

 The pioneer dessert recipes listed here cannot be considered healthy recipes according to the modern standards since they contain a good amount of sugar, but we have to keep in mind that they are much better than commercial ones.
-They do not contain preservatives and some of these pioneer desserts can last for a long time, making them ideal for a prepper’s pantry.
+They do not include preservatives and some of these pioneer desserts can last for a long time, making them ideal for a prepper’s pantry.
 Making these pioneer deserts is a good way or remembering the past while assuring a good legacy for when times will not be generous as they are today.